Short on time? Here’s the best parental control app for Windows:

 Bark provides pretty in-depth web monitoring on Windows, and it’s also a good pick for large families because it allows you to monitor unlimited devices.
 On Windows, Bark can monitor stuff like website visits, searches, and incognito browsing on Chrome and Edge, sent and received emails, and image attachments.

 However, keep in mind that Bark won’t display everything your kid does on the web — instead, it will scan messages, images, and videos for harmful content and alert you if it detects anything concerning.
+This includes your kid’s social media accounts like Instagram, Snapchat, YouTube, and Discord.
 Due to that, I think Bark is more suitable for parents of teens who have a lot of trust in their kids.

 Bark also provides good web filtering — in my tests, it was always able to block my access to adult sites on my Windows device.
-That said, Bark’s VPN (which Bark routes your internet traffic through to block websites) is easy to disable, meaning savvy kids may be able to bypass your restrictions.
+Bark routes your internet traffic through its VPN to block websites.
+That said, you’ll need to set up Bark’s browser extension to enforce web filtering rules, which are available for Chrome and Edge.
+The good news is the extensions are very easy to set up and use.

 Unfortunately, unlike Qustodio and Norton Family, Bark can’t block access to Windows apps (so I only recommend using it for web monitoring and filtering).